kks32-courses/hpc-containers/docker/dockerfile.md

 Once complete, the results of this upload are publicly available.
 If you log in to Docker Hub, you see the new image there, with its pull command.

+### Docker image

+The Docker image is built using a Dockerfile.
+Each instruction in the Dockerfile adds a new “layer” to the image, with layers representing a portion of the images file system that either adds to or replaces the layer below it.
+Layers are key to Docker’s lightweight yet powerful structure.
+Docker uses a Union File System to achieve this:

+#### Union File Systems

+Docker uses Union File Systems to build up an image.
+You can think of a Union File System as a stackable file system, meaning files and directories of separate file systems (known as branches) can be transparently overlaid to form a single file system.

+The contents of directories which have the same path within the overlaid branches are seen as a single merged directory, which avoids the need to create separate copies of each layer.
+Instead, they can all be given pointers to the same resource; when certain layers need to be modified, it’ll create a copy and modify a local copy, leaving the original unchanged.
+That’s how file systems can *appear* writable without actually allowing writes.
+(In other words, a “copy-on-write” system.)

+Layered systems offer two main benefits:

+1. Duplication-free: layers help avoid duplicating a complete set of files every time you use an image to create and run a new container, making instantiation of docker containers very fast and cheap.
+2. Layer segregation: Making a change is much faster — when you change an image, Docker only propagates the updates to the layer that was changed.
+Volumes

+Volumes are the “data” part of a container, initialized when a container is created.
+Volumes allow you to persist and share a container’s data.
+Data volumes are separate from the default Union File System and exist as normal directories and files on the host filesystem.
+So, even if you destroy, update, or rebuild your container, the data volumes will remain untouched.
+When you want to update a volume, you make changes to it directly.
+(As an added bonus, data volumes can be shared and reused among multiple containers, which is pretty neat.)